d4k5h-BITSPILANI/CobbleStone_Daksh_Kriplani/README.md

 # Anomaly Detection from Continuous Data Stream

 This project demonstrates various anomaly detection algorithms applied to a data stream.
-# Anomaly Detection from Continuous Data Stream

-	1. Data Generation: The generate_data_stream function simulates a data stream with a trend, seasonality, and noise.
+	##Data Generation: The generate_data_stream function simulates a data stream with a trend, seasonality, and noise.

 	2. Anomaly Detection Algorithms:
 		1. Isolation Forest